 Victorian Britain

 Victoria I was the first queen to rule in her own right.
 She changed Britain's political structures, which set the 'king'-dom's future course.
-By the time Queen Victoria took the throne, foreign relations and domestic politics were more-or-less settled.
+By the time Queen Victoria took the throne, matters of empire, foreign relations, and domestic politics were more-or-less settled6.

 That stability paved the way for innovation.
 Developments in transportation, technology, and luxury came in quick succession.
 And, as a commercial entity, the United Kingdom (UK) had no rivals.